tejada1970/i18n-example/README.md

 # Installation and configuration:

-## You can access the description of the installation and configuration of the i18n through the folder (public/pdf/) where the pdfs in ES and EN are located.
+## You can access the description of the installation and configuration of the i18n through the folder (public/pdf/) where the pdfs in Spanish and English are located.

 ## Download and Configuration in Local Environment